Liikt/GoFuck/README.md

 ------

 `./gofuck`
 will open a writestream.
-If you are done with writing end your code with ';'.
+If you are done with writing, end your code with ';'.

 `./gofuck <filename>`
 will open the file and interprate the content as a brainfuck program.